The Ultimate Guide to Project Management Basics – 2021 Edition

 If most of the responsibilities listed above sound familiar, then you’re a project manager—even if your job title doesn’t say so.
 By applying some of the project management best practices, you can improve the efficiency of your team as a whole.

-You need simple project management that fits
+Why do you need a simple project management software?

 No matter the size of your business or team, chances are you have projects to manage.
 Many organizations use spreadsheets to try and stay organized at work, but those can become cumbersome, and they’re often just piles of data no one is quite sure how to access or utilize.
 Maybe you have a physical ticketing system or endless digital folders with no unified picture of it all.